jtopjian/openstack-workshop/03-nova.md

 #### Database

-To configure Nova to use MySQL for the database, add the following to the bottom of `/etc/nova/nova.conf`:
+To configure Nova to use MySQL for the database, add the following to the `[DEFAULT]` section of `/etc/nova/nova.conf`:

-    [database]
-    connection = mysql://nova:password@localhost/nova
+    sql_connection = mysql://nova:password@localhost/nova

 #### RabbitMQ